Most Beautiful Room

 Overview

 This website is dedicated to his architectural research which is based on digital invesitigation of original sources.
-His most recent project was his digital investigation of the Egyptian-style Library of Congress as designed by B. Henry Latrobe in 1808.
-Richard presented a paper on this project at the 2021 SESAH Conference in Natchez MS.
+His most recent project was his digital investigation of the Greek style propylea entrance to the Capitol designed by B. Henry Latrobe in 1808.
+Richard presented a paper on this project at the 2023 SESAH Conference in Little Rock AR.

 He recently sold a painting to the State of New Jersey for a new State Department of Health building.
 His painting Morning on the Millstone was one of thirteen selected for the new building through a triple-juried selection process from 650 entries.
 His recently completed commission for a bas relief portrait of the Poet John Keats won an award from the Portrait Society of America in 2017.